 Fond memories of Southern hospitality bubbled up when we drove up to Bucket Headz, a Southern restaurant on Louisiana Blvd which opened its doors in October, 2015.
+NOTE: In June, 2016, Bucket Headz relocated to 1218 San Pedro, N.E., just south of Gibson in the former home of Talking Drums.
 Even without “Southern Home Cooking” subtitled on the marquee,” we knew that a restaurant named Bucket Headz had to be a Southern restaurant.
 What we didn’t know until walking in was whether or not “Southern home cooking” also meant “soul food.”
 What’s the difference?
 San Jose University explains that “While not all Southern food is considered soul food, all soul food is definitely Southern.”
 Differentiating between the two can be complicated.

 According to most online definitions, the term “soul food” defines the cuisine associated with African-American culture in the southern United States.
 In wide use since the 1960s, the term originated and came into heavy use with the rise of the civil rights and black nationalism movements.
 Though still most widely associated with the African-American culture, over the years “soul food” has become synonymous with basic, down-home cooking, especially of comfort foods…and as Cracked magazine puts it, soul food is “the real reason why white people like Cracker Barrel.”